Insurance rates by car, 2015 models

 Annual rates for 1,000+ models!

 Jeep vehicles account for three of 2015's 10 least-expensive models for car insurance, according to Insure.com’s latest annual ranking of vehicles.
+(Compare insurance rates by car for more than 1,500 models.)

 “Insurance rates are all about claims – how many and how big,” says Penny Gusner, consumer analyst at Insure.com.
 “Cars that are cheapest to insure typically are easy to repair or have fewer claims or both."